TARA VENKATESAN

 ABOUT TARA

-As a soloist with a ‘crystalline soprano’ (Broadway World), she has performed with the Vienna Chamber Orchestra, with the American Baroque Orchestra, for the Dalai Lama and the Presidents of India and Austria, at the closing ceremony of the 2010 Commonwealth Games, and as recording artist for Walt Disney.
+When she’s not in the lab, Dr. Venkatesan can usually be found on the opera stage.
+A singer with a “crystalline soprano” (Broadway World), she has performed for the Dalai Lama and Presidents of India and Austria, at the UK House of Lords and the closing ceremony of the 2010 Commonwealth games, and as a recording artist for Walt Disney.
+She was nominated for the 2023 Off West End “Offies” Award for Best Opera Performance.
 She has an MMus in Vocal Performance from the Royal Welsh College of Music & Drama where she was a Sir Howard Stringer Scholar.

 Follow @dr_taravenky on Instagram for upcoming events